 Bidens Campfire ‘Fire Wheel’

-In recent years there have been several new developments in the orange, red colour range of Bidens, including the Campfire series, which make an excellent addition to any richly hued border.
+In recent years there have been several new developments in the orange, red colour range of Bidens, including the Campfire series, which make an excellent autumn plant for any richly hued border.
 This one blooms – in abundance – until late in autumn and has beautiful reddish-brown flowers with a striking golden ring in the middle.
 As the plants fan out broadly and have such a long flowering period, they make excellent fillers and are also ideal for weaving in among other plants at the front edge of the border or in pots.
 Not hardy.

 Height 40cm.
 Origin Garden origin (species Mexico).
 Growing conditions Well-drained soil; full sun and part shade.
 Hardiness RHS H2, USDA 9a-11.
 Season of interest Summer to autumn.

 This small impatiens is a big favourite.
 Although not hardy, provided winter temperatures remain above freezing it will continuously bloom from summer through to winter, and in warmer climates can bloom all year, producing an abundance of white-pink, violet-like flowers, hence the name pseudoviola.
-An excellent plant for pots, it also works well as a bedding plant in moist and shady places.
+An excellent autumn plant for pots, it also works well as a bedding plant in moist and shady places.
 In our northern garden it is quite difficult to get this balsam through the winter, so we always take cuttings in the autumn, which, as with most impatiens species, is quite easy.

 Height 40cm.
 Origin Kenya, Tanzania.
 Growing conditions Moist but well-drained soil; part shade to full shade.
 Hardiness RHS H2, USDA 10a-11.
 Season of interest Summer to winter.